Barone Lab

 Minimally Invasive Neural Interfaces

-Developing flexible electronics with shape actuation that can be rolled into needle-like forms for percutaneous insertion, then expanded in place to deliver spinal cord stimulation therapy
+Developing flexible electronics with actuation-enabled shape morphing that can be rolled into needle-like forms for percutaneous insertion, then expanded in place to deliver spinal cord stimulation therapy

 Shape-Actuated Bioelectronics Percutaneous Implantation Spinal Cord Neuromodulation